wenleicao/wenleicao.github.io/_posts/2018-04-27-SAP-Data-Services-SQL-Push-Down.md

 But if it likes this
 Decode (condition, null, ‘B’) this cannot fully pushed down

-It seems to me Data service did not like to push down null value somehow.
+It seems to me Data service does not like to push down null value somehow.

 It is somewhat frustrating, but Data service will accommodate more and more function with each release.
 I believe those will be resolved in near future.
 This process is ELT rather than ETL, which avoids unneccessary data moving.
 As a developer, we just need to do our best.